patternfly/patternfly/src/patternfly/components/Nav/examples/Nav.md

 The navigation system relies on several different sub-components:

 * `.pf-c-nav__list` - default navigation list.
 It is the basis for both default and expandable, vertical navigation.
-* `.pf-c-nav__simple-list` - nav list simple is used within `.pf-c-nav__subnav` in expandable navigation.
-* `.pf-c-nav__horizontal-list` - nav list horizontal is a shareable component that can be used within the page header, as primary navigation, or as tertiary navigation, when expandable, vertical navigation is implemented.

 ### Accessibility
 | Attribute | Applied to | Outcome |